openrightorg/openrightorg.github.io/README.md

 years if the author was alive.
 The founding fathers wanted to prevent a system of hereditary privilege where the printing guilds in Europe controlled publishing and use of works of all authors, dead or alive, for 137 years.
-Unfortunately, after several copyright extentions, we are now have a close equivalent of the medieval Stationers’ Company, which controlled the English copyrights, only now the cotrolling Companies now are American media companies, which currently control publishing for 120 years.
+Unfortunately, after several copyright extensions, we are now have a close equivalent of the medieval Stationers’ Company, which controlled the English copyrights, only now the controlling Companies now are American media companies, which currently control publishing for 120 years.